mat7ias/RNCBot/README.md

 Resources for trying the WIP Raiden Light Client.
 - Make sure you have Metamask installed on your browser, then start the Raiden dApp [here](http://lightclient.raiden.network).
-- Get testnet Ether (going off-chain with Raiden requires on-chain interactions with Raiden's contracts)
+- Get testnet Ether (going off-chain with Raiden requires on-chain interactions with Raiden's contracts):
   - [Kovan](https://faucet.kovan.network/)
   - [Ropsten](https://faucet.ropsten.be/)
   - [Goerli](https://faucet.goerli.mudit.blog/)
   - [Rinkeby](https://faucet.rinkeby.io/)
-- Wrap Ether using the [0x Portal](https://0x.org/portal)
+- Wrap Ether using the [0x Portal](https://0x.org/portal).
 - You can now use the dApp to open, close and setlle channels.

 note: The dApp is shown as live development progress.
 To send payments you will need to run a full Raiden node.
 To try this quickly, follow the [workshop](http://workshop.raiden.network).
-You can start it on Goerli with "--eth-rpc-endpoint https://rpc.slock.it/goerli" to skip syncing an Ethereum node.
+You can start it on Goerli with "--eth-rpc-endpoint https://rpc.slock.it/goerli" to skip syncing an Ethereum node on testnet.

 ## Explorers